Stay 3 nights DBB and qualify for 2 half price tickets or stay 4 nights DBB and qualify for 2 complimentary tickets.

-Based on 2 people sharing a standard twin or double room or 2 single rooms booked together, Sunday to Thursday.
+Based on 2 people sharing a twin or double room or 2 single rooms booked together, Sunday to Thursday.

 Summer at Pitlochry Festival Theatre

 Pitlochry’s “theatre in the hills” 2014 Summer programme is now well underway - with 6 great shows over the coming months...

 In this second Year of Homecoming , the 2014 season at Pitlochry Festival Theatre is studded with Scottish voices.
 With authors ranging from the classic to the contemporary, there is an exciting programme of old favourites as well as new writing on offer.

 Building on the outstanding success of its recent musical shows, the season leaps into action.